 School is back in session.
 And we’re trading flip-flops, popsicles and pool noodles for heavy books, piles of paper, and heavy extracurricular equipment.
 More than 40 million American students use backpacks to carry their heavy workloads.
 Many of these same students overload their packs.
 Or their backpacks aren’t fitted properly, to begin with.
 Both situations result in a variety of injuries.
 These injuries include neck pain, muscle spasms, and tingling hands.
 Not to mention headaches and lower back pain.
 This pain may result in the possibility of damage to posture and development of the spine.
 Which is why today, I want to discuss backpack fitting and posture!

 Backpack Fitting and Posture

-In 2003 the Consumer Product Safety Commission reported nearly 21,000 children were seen in emergency rooms for backpack-related injuries.
+The Consumer Product Safety Commission reported back in 2003 that nearly 21,000 children were admitted to emergency rooms due to backpack-related injuries.
 For parents, there are a number of important issues you need to know about in order to prevent backpack injury.
 When choosing a new backpack, it’s recommended you select ergonomically designed features.
 This is because those features enhance safety and comfort.
 The American Academy of Orthopaedic Surgeons recommends that a child’s backpack weigh no more than 15-20 percent of their own body weight.

 Picking Your Backpack

 Here are seven tips on choosing the best pack for your child:

-- A padded back will minimize direct pressure on the back
+- Extra padding will reduce pressure on the back

 - Wide padded shoulder straps which will not hinder circulation to the arms which may cause numbness and tingling